 My mind immediately went to “A Severe Mercy,” and “Navigator’s Council.”
 My heart leaped at the idea of a journal that would strengthen and record the growth of our love, while also, “fixing the broken pieces.”
 So we decided to take on this rhythm with a “Roloff flare.”
 And of course we call it our, “Navigator’s Council.”

 Each week we ask each other a series of questions that we came to a consensus on during our honeymoon.
-Many of them are similar to the “marriage journal” questions that our premarital counselor’s urged us to use, but we added/subtracted/changed a few.
-These are the seven questions we ask each other and record our answers in our Navigator’s Council journal every Sunday.
+They are similar to the “marriage journal” questions that our premarital counselor’s encouraged us to use.

 We always end our time in prayer, and once a month we ask two additional questions that we don’t feel are necessary to ask each week.

 Although the purpose of the journal is to cultivate consistent communication on important matters each week, it’s also incredible to see how effective this practice has been for our marriage.
 As we’ve reflected on old entries, we smile at what this mere journal has prevented us from, and the standard it has held us to.
 The hour that we set aside on Sundays to create time and space for the discipline of communication has been crucial.
 Yes, it’s a discipline, and I would argue, a vital one to marriage.